 - Gender and racial equity (Denise Davis; Anthony Russell Jerry)

 - Workforce and immigration (Juan Maya Hernandez)

 - Community engagement (Janelle Guerrero; Kai King)

 Wells Fargo Funding

 The Caravanserai Project previously received a grant of $1M from Wells Fargo.
 The grant was to be used as joint funding with other non-profit organizations for offering capacity building and technical assistance programs.
-The type of programs that Caravanserai Project, along with IECC and IECF has been doing includes:
+The type of programs that the Caravanserai Project, along with IECC and IECF, has been doing include: